System Design Interview Prep for Indian Engineers

 - Gaurav Sen: Excellent explanations of system design concepts with clear diagrams.
 His videos on consistent hashing and load balancing are outstanding.

 - Tech Dummies Narendra L: Detailed, practical system design walkthroughs.
-Very popular among Indian engineers.
+Very popular among Indian engineers for good reason.

-- ByteByteGo (Alex Xu): Clean animations explaining complex distributed systems concepts.
+- ByteByteGo (Alex Xu): Clean animations explaining complex distributed systems concepts in digestible chunks.

 Practice Platforms